 Generally speaking, there are three basic pathways to become a nurse:

-A two or three year diploma program, which allows you to become an RN at a lower level than an RN with a full bachelor’s degree.
+- A two or three year diploma program, which allows you to become an RN in less time than with a full bachelor’s degree.

-A two year associate’s degree, which also provides the RN designation at a lower than bachelor’s degree level.
+- A two-year associate’s degree, which also provides the RN designation without earning a bachelor’s degree.

-A four year Bachelor of Science degree that results in an RN designation.
+- A four-year Bachelor of Science degree that results in an RN designation.
 Once you have your BSN, you can then opt to receive more education with an MSN or DNP degree.
-This offers you the full array of high-paying nursing jobs that are in such demand today.
+This offers you the option to choose from a full array of high-paying, high-demand nursing jobs.

-The highest number of nurses currently graduate from associate degree programs, followed by bachelor’s degree programs, and then diploma programs.
+Currently, most new nurses graduate from associate degree programs, followed by bachelor’s degree programs, and then diploma programs.

-The good news in nursing education is that you can begin at a relatively entry level, such as with an associate’s degree or diploma.
+The good news in nursing education is that you can begin at the entry level with an associate’s degree or diploma.
 This is enough education to get your foot in the door, and to get some nursing experience.
 Then, you can go back to school to earn your bachelor’s degree or master of science degree if you choose.

 If you just want to become a nurse to help people and to just get your career started, we recommend that you earn your LPN or RN diploma.
 These entry level designations will allow you to gain the experience and education you need to go back eventually and earn your bachelor’s or higher degree.